philzook58/philzook58.github.io/_posts/2021-04-03-a-simplified-egraph.md

 tags: julialang julia datastructures
 ---

-Edit: Oooh I just found an error in this post.
-I'm assessing how serious it is.

 I've been spending some time mulling over e-graphs.
 I think I have it kind of pared down until it's fairly simple.
 This implementation is probably not high performance as the main trick is removing a genuinely useful indexing structure.
 Still, this implementation is small enough that I can kind of keep it in my head.
 It has become rather cute.